 Tesla opens its first ever Supercharging station in Africa with up to 150 kW

-Tesla opens its first ever Supercharging station in Africa with up to 150 kW1 min read .
-Updated: 04 Oct 2021, 08:49 AM IST
+Tesla opens its first ever Supercharging station in Africa with up to 150 kW

 Both the Tesla Supercharging stations have been opened in the North African country of Morocco, and are located in Tangier and Casablanca.